 The second-stage sampling units in countries/economies using the two-stage design were students within sampled schools.
 Once schools were selected to be in the sample, a complete list of each sampled school's 15-year-old students was prepared.
-Each country/economy participating in the computer-based assessment (CBA) and also in Global Competence (GC) had to set a target cluster size (TCS) of 42 students.
-Countries/economies participating in the paper-based assessment (PBA) countries/economies and CBA countries/economies without GC, set a TCS of 35.
-Variations to the TCS were allowed in consultation with the sampling contractors.
+Countries/economies participating in the computer-based assessment (CBA) had to set a target cluster size (TCS) of 42 students, while countries/economies participating in the paper-based assessment (PBA) had to set a TCS of 35 students.
+Variations to the TCS were allowed in consultation with the sampling contractors for factors such as expected student nonresponse.

-The sample size within schools is prescribed, within limits, in the PISA Technical Standards (see Annex F).
-From each list of eligible students within a school that contained more than the target cluster size, a sample of around 42 (or 35 for the cases noted above) students were selected with equal probability, and for lists with fewer than the target number, all students on the list were selected.
+The sample size within schools is prescribed, within limits, in the PISA Technical Standards (see Annex I).
+From each list of eligible students within a school that contained more than the target cluster size, a sample of around 42 (or 35 for the case noted above) students were selected with equal probability, and for lists with fewer than the target number, all students on the list were selected.

-The target cluster size for countries/economies participating in the international option of financial literacy (FL) was increased.
-This was due to the fact that a percentage of students being sampled within the schools were assigned to do the FL assessment.
-This was a change from 2015, where the students selected for the FL assessment were a subsample of the students sampled for the regular PISA test.
+The target cluster size remained the same for countries participating in the international option of financial literacy (FL) in 2022, as the students selected for this assessment were a subsample of the students sampled for the regular PISA test.
+This was a change from 2018, where the TCS for countries/economies participating in FL was increased.